DiskKun/hello-bot/README.md

 # hellobot

-A VERY simple chatbot that learns from you (sort of).
+A VERY simple chatbot that learns from you.
 Written in Python3.

 ## How to use: